Khalem/Milestone-Project-3/README.md

 ## Deployment

 I deployed the website onto Heroku.
 There were some problems with the deployment.
 Upon pushing the site onto heroku, I got an error that a requirement could not be installed.
-At first I deleted 3 requirements that would not work on heroku.
+After spending hours researching a fix, I read deleting the 3 requirements was a viable option.
 This lead to a problem with the code.
 The "unicode()" function would now not work.
 In the logs, I saw that heroku read it as an undefined variable.
+I fixed this by just changing the code inside the function.
+Website works perfectly now.

 You can view the website [here!](https://khalem-milestone-project-3.herokuapp.com/)